 Wealthier vacationers and travelers did not find the beach cottages appealing and would choose to stay at the Fairfield House Resort, which was more inland.
 To reach Little Danbury, Reef Road was developed.
 Soon after the road was finished, more permanent structures were built nearby Pine Creek, and the Little Bridgeport community joined the shoreline.

-Unfortunately, a category five hurricane in 1938 hit the New England territory and destroyed most of the homes and property of Little Danbury.
+Unfortunately, a category five hurricane in 1938 hit the New England territory and destroyed most of Little Danbury’s homes and property.

 Pleasure Beach, Connecticut

-Pleasure Beach was established on a two-and-a-half-mile portion of the Connecticut barrier beach in the 1800s.
+Pleasure Beach was established in the 1800s on a two-and-a-half-mile portion of the Connecticut barrier beach.
 The Pleasure Beach Amusement Park operated from 1892 until 1958.
 From 1904 to 1919, it was known as Steeplechase Island for a short time until it returned to its original name, Pleasure Beach.
 Access to the island area was limited to a long walk along the shoreline or ferry travel until a wooden swing bridge was built in 1927.

 After a fire destroyed the bridge in 1996, access to Pleasure Beach could only be completed by walking the shoreline or by private boat.
-There were fewer visitors to the site without the bridge.
-In 2008, the city of Bridgeport was considering a ferry service to offer transportation to the island.
-Still, the idea fell through due to the requirements needed for parking lots and a registered captain from the Coast Guard to oversee the ferry operations.
+Without the bridge, there were fewer visitors to the site.
+In 2008, Bridgeport was considering a ferry service to offer transportation to the island.
+Still, the idea fell through due to the parking lots requirements and a Coast Guard registered captain to oversee the ferry operations.

-For a while, the city and state spent time and money to research the feasibility of rebuilding the bridge and restoring access to Pleasure Beach, but in early 2009, five more cottages had been burned down through acts of arson.
-By July 2, 2009, Pleasure Beach had been abandoned by the remaining inhabitants.
+For a while, the city and state spent time and money researching the feasibility of rebuilding the bridge and restoring access to Pleasure Beach, but in early 2009, five more cottages were burned down through acts of arson.
+By July 2, 2009, the remaining inhabitants had abandoned Pleasure Beach.

 By September 2009, the amusement park’s bandstand, carousel, and bumper car area had been demolished without prior permission.
 Six months later, in March 2010, debris from the cottages began to be removed, paused for the summer to not disturb the seasonal wildlife and their habitats, and continued again in September 2010 until all the debris had been removed.